Naxel100/ConvexPoligon/README.md

 </tr>
 </table>

-Moreover, the content of `file1.txt` will be
+Moreover, the content of `file.txt` will be

 ```
 p1  0 0  0 1  1 1  1 0